NilFoundation/nil.js/README.md

 signer.sign(new Uint8Array(32));
 ```

-You can also sign transactions automatically by passing the Signer instance to the WalletClient.
+You can also sign messages automatically by passing the Signer instance to the WalletClient.

 ```typescript
 import { WalletClient } from "niljs";